 - (a) The illness or condition prevents the child from participating in normal activities; - (b) The illness or condition requires more care and attention than the teacher can give; - (c) The required amount of care for the ill child compromises or places at risk the health and safety of other children in care; or - (d) There is a risk that the child's illness or condition will spread to other children or individuals.
 Unless covered by an individual care plan or protected by the ADA, an ill child must be sent home or isolated from children in care if they have: - A fever 101 degrees Fahrenheit by any method, and behavior change or other signs and symptoms of illness (including sore throat, earache, headache, rash, vomiting, diarrhea); - Vomiting within the past twenty-four hours. - Diarrhea where stool frequency exceeds two stools above normal per twenty-four hours for that child or whose stool contains more than a drop of blood or mucus. - A rash not associated with heat, diapering, or an allergic reaction. - Open sores or wounds discharging bodily fluids that cannot be adequately covered with a waterproof dressing or mouth sores with drooling. - Lice, ringworm, or scabies.
 Individuals with head lice, ringworm, or scabies must be excluded from HMS and may return to school 24 hours after being treated. - Children exhibiting signs of Hand Foot and Mouth Disease will be sent home.
 HMFD is easily spread with others.
-After contact with HMFD, children come down with symptoms in 3-6 days.
+After contact with HFMD, children come down with symptoms in 3-6 days.
 Children can return to school 24 hours after the fever is gone and all blisters have scabbed over. - Children exhibiting signs of Conjunctivitis (pink eye) will be sent home.
-Children can return to school with a doctor's note and 24 hours after beginning treatment. - Children exhibiting signs of COVID-19 will be sent home.
-Children with symptoms of COVID-19 will need to stay home and follow the guidance of Returning to School on our school website, https://www.harbormontessori.org/covid
+Children can return to school with a doctor's note and 24 hours after beginning treatment.

+Children exhibiting signs of COVID-19 will be sent home.
+Children with symptoms of COVID-19 will need to stay home and may return when they are fever-free, and their symptoms have greatly improved.
+Testing is encouraged, but not required.